Swizec/react-d3js-es6-ebook/manuscript/better-environment.md

 ## Change a few knickknacks

-There's a few more things we have to change to make the rest of this book flow more smoothly.
+There are a few more things we have to change to make the rest of this book flow more smoothly.

 The first and most important is to make sure we can load our data files while we're running the project through our local server.
 We have to add a line to `devServer.js`: